-November, 2013: A recent study found that nearly 30 percent of heart attacks and strokes could be prevented if people switched to a Mediterranean diet, not to mention the already established benefits the diet provides for Alzheimer's disease and cancer prevention.
+In November, 2013, a study found that nearly 30 percent of heart attacks and strokes could be prevented if people switched to a Mediterranean diet, not to mention the already established benefits the diet provides for Alzheimer's disease and cancer prevention.

 The Warrior Diet